DTU-OpenAM/OpenAM-PBF/README.md

 ## Safety

 Thorough consideration is needed before working with metal L-PBF, whether you buy or build.
-This system is an experimental setup meant for R&D, and its safety aspects have not been approved by a certified official.
+This system is an experimental setup meant for R&D, and a certified official has not approved its safety aspects.
 Proceed with caution at your own risk.

 **Safety Sub-System:** The safety sub-system controls the activation of motors and lasers, ensuring they operate only under safe conditions.
 This includes emergency stops (E-stops) that physically break the connection using a safety contactor, disabling the laser trigger signal, and the motor drivers.